Learn the common signs of mental illness in adults and adolescents.

 Gendered norms and expectations tied to cultural values can cause significant distress.
 Young women are often expected to provide care to younger siblings or elders, and experience more strictness and scrutiny of their social behaviors.
 This prescribed role within the family and community can be highly restrictive, leading to frustration, stress and limited options in choices of education or careers.

 Children of AAPI immigrant parents often grow up hearing explicit or implied messages that their parents made a lot of sacrifices for them to be in this country, and that the family’s future depends on their hard work and achievements.
-This pressure to achieve can create a deep sense of obligation and burden, and, ultimately, significant struggles with their mental health.
-The past two decades have seen increasing rates of depression and suicide among AAPI high school and college students.
+This pressure to achieve can create a deep sense of obligation and burden, and ultimately have a significant impact on mental health – potentially contributing to a higher rate of suicidal thoughts among Asian American college students compared to their white peers.

 In some AAPI families, a psychotic disorder might be taken more seriously by the family because of its more severe and less relatable manifestations, while mood disorders may be trivialized.
 For example, parents might make statements, such as “How can you be sad when I worked so hard to bring us here?” or “No one is anxious back in our home country because they have other things to worry about.
 Be grateful”).

 In addition to personal mental health concerns, many AAPI individuals also struggle with the lasting impacts of stress and trauma experienced by their parents and earlier generations.
 For those who came to the U.S. as refugees or as immigrants from areas with significant conflict, experiences of violence, war or economic and political oppression can often be manifested as post-traumatic stress disorder (PTSD).
-One study found that 70% of Southeast Asian refugees receiving mental health treatment were diagnosed with PTSD.
+One study found that 70% of Southeast Asian refugees receiving mental health treatment met the diagnostic criteria for PTSD.
 Refugees’ children, who never experienced the trauma firsthand, can internalize their parents’ psychological distress — a process known as intergenerational trauma.